mahender-didwania/TestAutomationDemo/testdemo/Readme.md

   * `npm run apiTag` for the tests with @api tag
   * `npm run testTag` for the tests with @test tag
   * `npm run test` for running without taking into account the tag
-  * Similar to the Cypress tests, the reports can afterwards be generated using To generate reports using the `multiple-cucumber-html-reporter`:
+  * Similar to the Cypress tests, the reports can afterwards be generated

+    * To generate reports using the `multiple-cucumber-html-reporter`:
       ```
        node generate-html-report.js
       ```
-    To generate reports using the `cucumber-html-reporter`:
+    * To generate reports using the `cucumber-html-reporter`:
       ```
       node cucumber-html-report.js
       ```